calculquebec/cq-formation-cip201/doc/en/task-types/parallel.rst

     srun ./mpi-prog

-Dans ``top -u $USER``, un programme hybride MPI/multi-fils aura de multiples entrées, chacune avec une utilisation CPU de plus de 100 % :
+In ``top -u $USER``, a hybrid MPI/multi-threaded program has several entries, each with a CPU usage over 100 %:

 .. code-block:: console
     :emphasize-lines: 2-5